-Using Spray Foam Insulation to Keep Mice Out
+Keep Mice Out Using Spray Foam Insulation

 Is Spray Foam Insulation Mouse-Proof?

-Still, spray foam insulation can keep mice away long enough for you to address the causes of the mice infestation.
+Unfortunately, spray foam insulation isn’t mouse-proof.
+Given enough time, mice can eat through most types of insulation.
+But spray foam insulation can keep mice away long enough for you to address the causes of the mice infestation.

 Will Mice Eat Through Spray Foam?

-Yes, mice can eat through spray foam insulation, but it will take a considerable amount of time and effort.
+Yes, mice can eat through spray foam insulation, but it will take a considerable long amount of time and effort.
 Closed-cell spray foam is denser than open-cell spray foam, making it a better option for preventing infestations.
 Some homeowners with ongoing pest issues also use cellulose insulation, which often contains chemicals that deter pests.

-How to Get Rid of Mice in Your Home
+Getting Rid of Mice in Your House

 1. Identify and Seal Entry Points